-Reasons Behind the Click
+SEO vs PPC and The Reasons Behind the Click

 People click on ads, but why?

-And this makes sense because you’ll only end up throwing away money if your ads aren’t relevant.
+Most people click on ads because they are extremely relevant to their query.
+This makes sense because you’ll only end up throwing away money if your ads aren’t relevant.

 But what’s interesting is when you consider that relevancy is also a core component of SEO.

-I don’t want to minimize how important it is to optimize paid search ads.
+We don’t want to minimize how important it is to optimize paid search ads.

-Other brands also run search ads, and you want to do everything you can to increase the odds of users choosing your ad over the other guys’.
+Other brands also run search ads, and you want to do everything you can to increase the odds of users choosing your ad over the other guys.’

 If you’re familiar with Google’s quality score, then you know that the more relevant your ad is, the more people will see it.